ZahranDhar/LearnArc-Where_Learners_Meet_Experts/README.md

-# Geolocation Based Land Status Platform
+# An Online Learning Platform
-The application will provide the user with information regarding the type of land and several other features
+The platform will provide the users with the opportunity to list their expertise and showcase their teaching skill.
+A platform where learners will meet experts.